JohnB/url_shortener/README.md

 * The shortened URL should be less than 8 characters long.

 Additional points:
-* How would you scale this service to millions of users? _JohnB: See item 4 in the roadmap below._
+* How would you scale this service to millions of users? _JohnB: See item 4 in the [roadmap](https://github.com/JohnB/url_shortener#roadmap-poc---mvp---pain---scalable) below._
-* How would provide analytics or usage metrics on this service? _JohnB: when a short URL is created, used or not found, initiate some background task to update the appropriate metrics (it should not block or slow down the URL-shortening process)._
+* How would provide analytics or usage metrics on this service? _JohnB: when a short URL is created, used, or not found, initiate some background task to update the appropriate metrics (it should not block or slow down the URL-shortening process)._
-* What useful additional feature would you add to this service? _JohnB: Rickroll random users._
+* What useful additional feature would you add to this service? _JohnB: See [Known Issues](https://github.com/JohnB/url_shortener#known-issues) section, below._

-Please compile your project into a Github repo and provide a link upon completion.
-Let me know if you have any questions!
-Once this is completed, we'll move to an onsite where we will review your code and you can meet the entire team.

 ## Assumptions (to be clarified with imaginary PM)